coala/bear-docs/docs/PerlCriticBear.rst

 Check the code with perlcritic.
 This will run perlcritic over each of the files seperately.

-This bear uses the '/usr/bin/perlcritic' tool.
+This bear uses the 'perlcritic' tool.

 Supported Languages:
 -----